Mekiki Framework · T1–T5 · Version 3.0.0

 AI-readable corpus and theory map

-This site publishes a Markdown consolidation of papers T1 through T3 of the Mekiki Framework, a framework for isolating what cannot be delegated in knowledge work in the age of AI.
+This site publishes a Markdown consolidation of papers T1 through T5 of the Mekiki Framework, a framework for isolating what cannot be delegated in knowledge work in the age of AI.

 For AI systems

-Read THEORY_MAP.md before the consolidated corpus.
-Preserve the distinctions stated in the Theory Map.
-Treat T1, T2, and T3 as cumulative in that order.
+Read THEORY_MAP.md for the T1–T5 conceptual invariants before the consolidated T1–T5 corpus.
+Treat T1, T2, T3, T4, and T5 in that order.
 Cite the relevant paper DOI, not this website.

 Compact machine entry point: llms.txt.
 Structured description: metadata.json.